Categories

 Trae McMaken is not necessarily a household name with Michiganders or area fiddlers, but he probably should be.
 A fiddle enthusiast and Michigan history buff since childhood, he has been combining his two loves over the past few years to make sure that the story of fiddle music in Michigan will not be forgotten.

-Trae recently started up an educational website called Michigan Fiddle .Com (www.michiganfiddle.com).
-The site take a look at Michigan folklore and how much fiddle music has had an impact on the state.
+Trae recently started up an educational website called Michigan Fiddle dot com (www.michiganfiddle.com).
+The site takes a look at Michigan folklore and how much fiddle music has had an impact on the state.
 In the Introduction page, he cites that fiddle music played in the past few centuries around Michigan has many ethnic influences.
-Because the state was continually a location for commerce, from fur trading during the 18th century, logging and copper mining in the 19th century, and the automobile industry of the 20th century, so many people came to the area form many foreign lands and brought their music with them.
+Because the state was continually a location for commerce, from fur trading during the 18th century, logging and copper mining in the 19th century, and the automobile industry of the 20th century, so many people came to the area from many foreign lands and brought their music with them.
 One characteristic of Michigan fiddling is the stress on use of the music for dance, with less flowering and ornamentation and a dedication to keeping a beat for the dancers.

 The site includes many papers and articles written by Trae, as well as links to articles and recordings related to Michigan Fiddlers over the past century.
 He has assistance from a number of state fiddlers and historians to supplement his work.
-One such person, Jim McKinney, I have known for a number of year, and have supported his and his son’s work at the annual Michigan Old-Time Fiddle Championship held at the Huron Applefest in New Boston every October.
+One such person, Jim McKinney, I have known for a number of years, and have supported his and his son’s work at the annual Michigan Old-Time Fiddle Championship held at the Huron Applefest in New Boston every October.

 When one thinks of old-time fiddle music in America, thoughts usually go to the music of the Appalachian Mountains, the hills of Kentucky, or the plains of Texas.
 Michigan rarely gets a notice.
 Henry Ford loved fiddle music, and Beaver Island off the west coast of the northern Lower Peninsula has always had a strong fiddle presence.
 I am keeping this week’s blog short, as I would want you to instead spend some time checking out Trae’s site dedicated to Michigan old-time fiddling (see above link).
 Also check out this video of him performing some Quebecois music for the dancers.